 Marcia S. Smith is the founder and editor of SpacePolicyOnline.com.
 She has almost four decades of experience in space policy, including 31 years at the Congressional Research Service on Capitol Hill (1975-2006), and three at the National Research Council's Space Studies Board and Aeronautics and Space Engineering Board (2006-2009).
 She is the North American Editor of the journal Space Policy, and is a Fellow of the American Institute of Aeronautics and Astronautics (AIAA) and the American Astronautical Society (AAS).
 Here are links to a one-page biography and a complete list of her publications since 1973.

 Gabriele Betancourt-Martinez joined SpacePolicyOnline.com as a correspondent in July 2013.
-She is a third year PhD student studying astrophysics at the University of Maryland, College Park, and does her research at NASA/Goddard Space Flight Center.
+She is a PhD student studying astrophysics at the University of Maryland, College Park, and does her research at NASA/Goddard Space Flight Center.
 Before starting graduate school, she was a Lloyd V. Berkner Space Policy Intern with the Space Studies Board of the National Academies, and a consultant for the European Science Foundation, European Space Sciences Committee in Strasbourg, France.
 She has a B.S. in Astronomy and Physics from Yale University.